 Types Of Extensions Typically Offered by Cannon Hill Woodworking

 What if the table doesn’t have corner legs and a skirt?
 This is the case with metal bases, custom trestle bases, and most live edge tables.
 It is also even possible to have corner legs that are not attached with the typical skirt construction.
 In this case, we’ve come up with a great design option for removable extender rails that we call our “Invisible Table Extenders”.
 You can imagine that you would not want see a rail system permanently installed on the underside of your table.
 It would disrupt the clean aesthetic of that beautiful top.
 We embed brackets flush with the bottom of the table, so they are completely invisible (unless you go under the table and look up, of course!).
 Then separate metal rails, which store with your extender boards, slot up and into the brackets with ease.
 Once the rails are attached, you can put your boards on top.
 The entire system takes about two minutes to set up and is very user friendly.
 It is also incredibly strong!
-With this system we are able to add extenders up to two feet in length on either side, and can even put them along the longer sides of your table if you wanted the table to be wider instead of longer!
+With this system we are able to add extenders up to two feet in length on either side (or longer), and can even put them along the longer sides of your table if you wanted the table to be wider instead of longer!

 Can You Use Table Extenders With Live Edge Tables?